Political Football Clubs Part One: The Left

 While the city of Glasgow (and therefore Rangers) turned away from Catholicism in line with Scotland’s religious evolution, many Irish emigrants moved into the east end of Glasgow to escape economic hardships.
 As is sadly all too prevalent in modern British society, Glaswegian protestants were unwelcoming of incoming Irish catholics, and in-city socio economic divisions began to polarise.
 According to a study from 2003, 74% of Celtic supporters identify themselves as Catholic, whereas only 10% identify as Protestant; correspondingly for Rangers, these figures are 2% and 65%.

 Celtic, and the bitter nature of the old firm, has its roots planted within this religious divide.
-And while in modern times the clubs are less zealous towards this (both clubs at one point or another refused to sign players that were of a different religious background to their own), we still hear of shocking incidents, like ex-Celtic manager Neil Lennon receiving a bullet in the post prior to a game.
+And while in modern times the clubs are less zealous towards this (at points Rangers refused to sign Catholic players), we still hear of shocking incidents, like ex-Celtic manager Neil Lennon receiving a bullet in the post prior to a game.

-Hence, Celtic and Rangers are both ‘politicised’ clubs and are both arguably leftist in their nature.
+Hence, Celtic and Rangers are both ‘politicised’ clubs, with the former being leftist in their nature.
 Celtic are the point of focus here (and not Rangers) though because their fans now portray themselves as “a broad front of anti-fascist, anti-racist and anti-sectarian”.
 In this era, they’re historical foundations have been the catalyst for political statements; Basque and Palestine flags have been seen at Celtic Park in recent times, for example.